-A respondent can assert in infringement proceedings, in response to an allegation of patent infringement, that it has not infringed the patent because the patent is invalid and should be revoked.
-This claim does not arise in relation to a patent application (i.e., a patent application under opposition).
-In this regard, in any proceedings for infringement, the alleged infringer can counter-claim for revocation of the patent, including on the basis that the patent is not a patentable invention.
+A respondent can assert in infringement proceedings, in

+response to an allegation of patent infringement, that it has not infringed the patent because the patent is invalid and should be revoked.
+This claim does not arise in relation to a patent application that is under opposition.

+In any proceedings for infringement, the alleged infringer can counter-claim for revocation of the patent, including on the basis that the patent is not a patentable invention.

 Issues of validity and infringement are usually heard in the same proceeding.
-However, a Court may consider issues of infringement before issues relating to validity in appropriate circumstances, or the Court may consider it appropriate to hear issues of validity and infringement concurrently.
+However, the Court may consider issues of infringement before issues relating to validity in appropriate circumstances, or the Court may consider it appropriate to hear issues of validity and infringement concurrently.